nusenu/ContactInfo-Information-Sharing-Specification/README.md

 Note: This URI MUST be accessible via HTTPS regardless whether the operatorurl uses HTTPS or not.
 The URI should not redirect to an other domain.

 For details about the expected content and format of this file see [tor spec proposal 326](https://gitlab.torproject.org/tpo/core/torspec/-/blob/master/proposals/326-tor-relay-well-known-uri-rfc8615.md).
+Proposal 326 can defined additional files under "tor-relay" for newer relay IDs in the future.

 #### dns